Academics

 Fields of Study: Humanities, Social Sciences

 Each year students from some 90 countries travel to Norway to attend the University of Oslo International Summer School—and for good reason.
-This six-week program is filled with interactive moments, idea exchanges between a vast variety of cultures and backgrounds, and field experiences that allow you to see classroom subjects come to life.
+This program is filled with interactive moments, idea exchanges between a vast variety of cultures and backgrounds, and field experiences that allow you to see classroom subjects come to life.
 Coursework takes a comparative approach to subjects within the social sciences and humanities, with Norway as the basis for discussion.
 You’ll return with a deep understanding of the history, culture, and beauty of Norway and Scandinavia.

 Unique study opportunities